cugos/qgisworkshop_org/INSTALL_README.txt

  Add a new shared folder definition by clicking the folder-plus icon in the top right just right of the column "Access"

  In the "Folder Path" drop down click "Other" and navigate to "C:\\" directory.
-Select "C:\\" and click "Open"
+Select "C:\\vm_shared" and click "Open"

- Then in the "Folder Name" text box write "vm_shared"
+ Then in the "Folder Name" text box make sure it says "vm_shared" ( after last step it should automatically appear )

- Check the checkbox next to "Auto-mount"
+ Check the checkbox next to "Auto-mount" and  **DO NOT** check the "Read-only" check box

  Click "OK"

+ Click "OK" again

  Then start the virtual "PYQGIS_PLUGINS" machine

 ## TESTING INSTALL

- Test that we have internect connectivity by clicking on the "FireFox" icon on the top menu bar
+ Test internet connectivity by clicking on the "FireFox" icon on the top menu bar

  The default homepage should jump to http://www.qgisworkshop.org/html/

- Then test to make sure the shared folder was setup correctly by navigating to /media/sf_vm_shared/ on the "PYQGIS_PLUGIN" virtual machine
+ Test shared-drive by navigating to /home/qgis on the "PYQGIS_PLUGIN" virtual machine

- If everything was setup correclty you'll see another folder in "sf_vm_shared" called "vm_shared"
+ If everything was setup correclty you should be able to navigate into the "shared_drive" directory inside /home/qgis

- On the "PYQGIS_PLUGIN" virtual machine navigate into "sf_vm_shared" and create a blank text file
+ Then on the "PYQGIS_PLUGIN" virtual machine navigate into "shared_drive" directory and create a blank text file

- Then on the host operating system (not in the virtual machine) navigate to "C:\\vm_shared" to see if the text file you created appears there also
+ On the host operating system (not in the virtual machine) navigate to "C:\\vm_shared" to make sure the text file you created appears there also

 ## SHUTDOWN